Are interior colors getting warmer, and is brown coming back?

 (Photo from Schoolhouse, by Aleigh Townley)

-Ten years ago, during the height of the “brown phase”, this same room would’ve been a fully brown interior, painted a tan color.
-I think white and light, cool colors like gray are here to stay, as the ground on which to anchor a room, but brown will show up as a “guest”, on a camel leather sofa or light wood kitchen island or earthy woven rug.
-(Notice the deep green of the plant.
-It’s important, as it helps to balance out the brown.)
+Ten years ago, during the height of the “brown phase”, this same room would’ve been a fully brown interior, mostly likely with all walls and ceiling painted a medium tan.
+I think whites and off-whites are here to stay, as the base on which to anchor a room, but brown will show up as a “guest”, on a camel leather sofa or light wood kitchen island or earthy woven rug.

 If you have a tan or brown home that was decorated in the 90’s, you can’t just leave it “as is” and celebrate that design trends finally came back around!
 (Sorry to disappoint, and all that…) Those tan walls, orange granite counters, brown furnishings and bronze drapes will still look outdated.